joserlopes/Programming-Languages/notes.md

 - All functions have at least one argument.
 Functions with no arguments only produce side effects, which is something that our language doesn't have.
+- Maybe VClos doesn't have to be an IValue, it can just be a "regular" Class, just like how we only use the Bind Class to create bindinds in the environment.
+Like, a value will only be evaluated to VInt or VBool anyways, those are the only values a function call can produce...